WarpWing/blog/src/content/posts/NYT-AISuicide.md

 I've listed below some articles that I've cited.
 For more context, I would highly recommend you peruse through them!

+Alexander, Julia.
+“Blade Runner 2049 Continues Questionable Trend of the ‘Algorithm-Defined Fantasy Girl.’”
+Polygon (blog), October 11, 2017. https://www.polygon.com/2017/10/11/16455282/blade-runner-2049-analysis-ana-de-armas-fantasy-girl.

+Feuillade--Montixi, Quentin, and Pierre Peigné.
+“The Stochastic Parrot Hypothesis Is Debatable for the Last Generation of LLMs,” November 7, 2023. https://www.lesswrong.com/posts/HxRjHq3QG8vcYy4yy/the-stochastic-parrot-hypothesis-is-debatable-for-the-last.

+Roose, Kevin.
+“Can A.I.
+Be Blamed for a Teen’s Suicide?”
+The New York Times, October 23, 2024, sec.
+Technology. https://www.nytimes.com/2024/10/23/technology/characterai-lawsuit-teen-suicide.html.
 :::